apache/accumulo-website/_docs-2-0/getting-started/clients.md

 isolation.
 The drawback of this approach is that entire rows are read into memory on the server side.
 If a row is too big, it may crash a tablet server.

+## Running Client Code

+There are multiple ways to run Java code that use Accumulo.
+Below is a list of the different ways to execute client code.

+* build and execute an uber jar
+* add `accumulo classpath` to your Java classpath
+* use the `accumulo` command
+* use the `accumulo-util hadoop-jar` command

+### Build and execute an uber jar

+If you have included `accumulo-core` as dependency in your pom, you can build an uber jar using the Maven assembly or shade plugin and use it to run Accumulo client code.
+When building an uber jar, you should set the versions of any Hadoop dependencies in your pom to match the version running on your cluster.

+### Add 'accumulo classpath' to your Java classpath

+To run Accumulo client code using the `java` command, use the `accumulo classpath` command to include all of Accumulo's dependencies on your classpath:

+    java -classpath /path/to/my.jar:/path/to/dep.jar:$(accumulo classpath) com.my.Main arg1 arg2

+If you would like to review which jars are included, the `accumulo classpath` command can output a more human readable format using the `-d` option which enables debugging:

+    accumulo classpath -d

+### Use the accumulo command

+Another option for running your code is to use the Accumulo script which can execute a main class (if it exists on its classpath):

+    accumulo com.foo.Client arg1 arg2

+While the Accumulo script will add all of Accumulo's dependencies to the classpath, you will need to add any jars that your create or depend on beyond what Accumulo already depends on.
+This can be accomplished by either adding the jars to the `lib/ext` directory of your Accumulo installation or by adding jars to the CLASSPATH variable before calling the accumulo command.

+    export CLASSPATH=/path/to/my.jar:/path/to/dep.jar; accumulo com.foo.Client arg1 arg2

+### Use the 'accumulo-util hadoop-jar' command

+If you are writing map reduce job that accesses Accumulo, then you can use `accumulo-util hadoop-jar` to run those jobs.
+See the [MapReduce example][mapred-example] for more information.

 ## Additional Documentation

 This page covers Accumulo client basics.
 Below are links to additional documentation that may be useful when creating Accumulo clients: